 Institute of Electrical and Electronics Engineers Inc 2017

 The main purpose of this paper is to investigate the feasibility of using field programmable gate arrays (FPGAs) chips as alternatives for the conventional CPUs to accelerate the numerical solution of the fluid dynamics differential equations.
 FPGA is an integrated circuit that contains an array of logic blocks, and its architecture can be reprogrammed and reconfigured after manufacturing.
 Complex circuits for various applications can be designed and implemented using FPGA hardware.
 The reconfigurable hardware used in this paper is a system on a chip FPGA type that integrates both microprocessor and FPGA architectures into a single device.
 In this paper, typical computational fluid dynamics...

-Modeling of Fluid Flow and Heat Transfer in a Partially Filled Porous Channel with Wall Suction, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Nouri-Borujerdi, Ali

 This work numerically simulates pressure drop and heat transfer for flow in a pipe with porous wall.
 Incompressible two dimensional, ax symmetric laminar or turbulence flow with constant mass flow rate is considered.
 It is assumed that there is no thermal equilibrium in the porous media region between solid and fluid phase.
 Effect of porous wall thickness and Darcy number on the rate of heat transfer and pressure drop were investigated.
 The Darcy number varies from to and porous wall thickness can fill entire pipe. the turbulent model is used to calculate the fluid flow and heat transfer characteristics in turbulent flow.
 Nusselt number can enhance about ...

 Auto thermal reforming of natural gas